-laska North

-Slope crude

-oil is produced along

-the northern coast of

-Alaska in various fields

-such as Prudhoe Bay

-and Kuparuk.
-The oil

-is a heavy crude that is

-highly toxic and slow

-to disperse when released into the environ-

-ment.
+laska North Slope crude oil is produced along the northern coast of Alaska in various fields such as Prudhoe Bay and Kuparuk.
+The oil is a heavy crude that is highly toxic and slow to disperse when released into the environ-

+An Exxon Valdez oil slick is carried by the ocean current. ment.
 North Slope crude oil is gathered in Prudhoe Bay and sent 800 miles through the Trans-Alaska Pipeline to the Alyeska Marine Terminal located in Valdez, Alaska.
 From there the oil is loaded on tankers and shipped south through Prince William Sound.
 Most of the oil ends up in Washington, California, or Texas, where it is refined and distributed for use.
 For the first 12 years of operation this system-while not without problems-avoided disaster.
 To a large extent, the shippers of the oil, citizens in the nearby communities, and government regulators grew complacent.
 But in the early morning hours of March 24, 1989, this complacency was shattered.